 4. Check your Battery: Most likely you have some form of trickle charger connected to your Porsche this winter.
 Not only do these devices ensure an easier spring start-up, they help to greatly extend the life of your battery.
 Remove your charger (and don't forget any lines you may have run under the hood too).
 If you didn't use a charger, reconnect your battery (hopefully you have your radio code in a safe place) and ensure it has the proper charge.

 5. Tires: I know, you already did a visual inspection on the car.
 That's okay, go back over your tires.
-This time, use a gauge and check the air pressure (I use this Porsche Tire Gauge as it came with my 993, but any accurate gauge will do).
+This time, use a gauge and check the air pressure (I use this Moroso 89560 Tire Pressure Gauge as it has a "bleeder" function that allows me to quickly let out the excess air I put in for winter storage, but any accurate guauge will do).
 If you followed our instructions for storing your Porsche then most likely you over inflated your tires for winter storage.
 Use this time, while the tires are still cold to get the most accurate readings and adjust the levels accordingly.
 While making your adjustments be sure to look for any cracks in the sidewall or treads and keep on the lookout for flatspots.
 Most flatspots can be driven out over time.
 However, if you find dry-rot or a crack, it's time to check out Tire Rackand select new tires for your Porsche.

 6. Proper Lubrication: Most likely, your Porsche has been sitting for months.
 This means most, if not all, of the oil has settled and your engines delicate moving parts will have little to no protection coating them.
 For some, this may be overkill, but if you want, simply remove the DME or fuse that controls the fuel pump.
 This will allow you to turn the Porsche over a few times in order to bring the oil and fuel pressure up.
 Once pressure is up, replace the DME or fuse and you're ready to start it up.